-Which culture first domesticated dogs?
+Which culture was the first to domesticate dogs?

 The Assyrians (from Northern Mesopotamia, modern-day Iraq) were the first to domesticate dogs.
 A dog's purpose was to hunt and protect, herd sheep, and be a companion.
 During daily meals, to show their gratitude for their dog's company, owners were to always reserve three morsels of food for the dog.
-So giving your dog table scraps isn't a bad idea after all. (*Only give dogs food that is safe for them to eat!
-Check out my blog posts on what dogs can and cannot eat under "Did you know..?").
+So giving your dog table scraps isn't a bad idea after all.*

+*Only give dogs food that is safe for them to eat!
+Check out my blog posts on what dogs can and cannot eat under "Did you know..?"

 ART NAME GAME created by Marina Veronica of SweetWalksVIP.com.